Conservative Diplomacy in American Thought

-By kind invitation of Lord Howell of Guildford, the Henry Jackson Society and SOAS University of London are delighted to invite you to a discussion with Dr Ashley Cox and Dr Paul Stott about the conservative diplomacy in American thought.
+By kind invitation of Lord Howell of Guildford, the Henry Jackson Society and SOAS University of London are delighted to invite you to a discussion about the conservative diplomacy in American thought.

 Lord Howell of Guildford has served the UK for over 50 years both as an MP & a Member of the House of Lords, the only Minister to have served in Ted Heath’s, Margaret Thatcher’s and David Cameron’s governments.
 Along with his other varied positions, such as as Chairman of the Windsor Energy Group & President of the Royal Commonwealth Society, Lord Howell embraces technological innovation and has a clear, in-depth understanding of developments in energy, and of matters concerning the Commonwealth.
 He is currently Chairman of the Lords Committee on International Relations.
 His writing draws on vast experience in both business and government that gives him unique insight and wisdom in our perpetually changing world.

-The event is co-organised with SOAS University of London.
+The event was co-organised with SOAS University of London.

 According to Elif Shafak, culture and literature matters.
 It becomes especially relevant in the age of populism, pessimism and political … Continued